idoerr/heroprotocol/README.md

 # heroprotocol.py

+## This fork of the heroprotocol project is a port to python 3.
+Also contains some bug fixes, and performance improvements.

 heroprotocol.py is a series of reference [Python](https://www.python.org/downloads/) scripts and standalone tool to decode Heroes of the Storm replay files into Python data structures.

 Currently heroprotocol can decode these structures and events: